Shenley

 Shenley is a village and civil parish in Hertfordshire, England, between Barnet and St Albans.
 The village is located 14 miles from Central London.
+As of 2021, the population of the parish was 5,390; however, the parish stretches far beyond the village itself; it is the largest parish in Hertsmere and is very rural, including hamlets and farming settlements such as Dancers Hill, Green Street, Kitts End, Ridge, Saffron Green, Shenleybury, and the largest other settlement, South Mimms.

 History

 The history of Shenley stretches back a thousand years or more – it is mentioned in the Domesday Book of 1086.
 The name Shenley is based on the Anglo-Saxon Scenlai, Scenlei or Senlai, which means ‘fair or bright clearing or wood’.
 In the early Middle Ages, southwest Hertfordshire was heavily wooded, with isolated farmsteads or hamlets in forest clearings.
 Shenley would have been one of these settlements.

+The medieval road from London to St Albans ran through the village, a major route to the Midlands.
+In 1268, a charter granted the right to hold a market in Shenley on Mondays and a fair on St Botolph's Day.
 By the 14th century, Shenley was considered to be a convenient parish for a country estate, being within reasonable reach of London.
 Its pure air, after the smoke and fog of the city made it a healthy place to live.
 The present village of Shenley apparently grew to accommodate the families of those providing a variety of services for the country estates of the gentry.
 Parish registers, dating back to 1657, include service occupations such as coachmen, bailiffs, bakers and labourers.
 Others worked in agriculture, as cattle drovers, shepherds and millers.
 Craftsmen in Shenley included tailors, weavers, shoemakers, cordwainers, brick-makers, blacksmiths and carpenters.
 Tiles and bricks were made in the area, due to the abundance of suitable clay.

 Although many of Shenley’s population were involved in humble occupations, the village was considered quite prosperous.
 In 1754 the village was assessed to be the sixteenth highest parish in the county (excluding the areas around St Albans) and by 1823, the rateable value of the parish was £9,796.00, with only nine other parishes in the county rating higher.

 During the First World War, part of the land at Porters was requisitioned and used as an aerodrome.
 Mr Raphael sold the land to Middlesex County Council in 1924 and, several years later, Shenley Hospital was built on the land.
 The design was such that as many of the existing buildings as possible were incorporated, including the mansion, the walled garden, stables and coach houses.
 King George V and Queen Mary officially opened the hospital in 1934.